Prediction of dynamical systems from time-delayed measurements with self-intersections: Introduction

-(provided the limit exists).
+as the limit of \emph{prediction errors} $\sigma_{\eps}(y)$ at $y$ (provided the limit exists).
 A point $y$ is said to be $k$-\emph{predictable}, if $\sigma(y)=0$.
 If $\phi_*\mu$-almost every point $y \in \R^k$ is predictable, then we say that the observable $h$ is \emph{almost surely $k$-predictable} with respect to $\mu$. \end{defn}

-A relation of $\chi_\eps$ and $\sigma_\eps$ to the Farmer--Sidorowich algorithm for ergodic\footnote{ See Definition~\ref{defn:ergodic}.} systems is described in the following proposition.
+A relation of $\chi_\eps$ and $\sigma_\eps$ to the Farmer--Sidorowich algorithm for ergodic\footnote{ See Definition~\ref{defn:ergodic}.} systems is described in the following proposition, where we set